ClinicalTrials.Veeva

 Heart failure is a chronic and progressive condition affecting millions of adults in the United States.
 Despite advances in treatment, nearly one in four patients are readmitted to the hospital within 30 days of discharge, often due to poor understanding of discharge instructions and inadequate self-care.
 These readmissions contribute to worse health outcomes and increased healthcare costs.

-This study evaluates the effectiveness of a structured discharge education intervention using the teach-back method.
+This study evaluated the effectiveness of a structured discharge education intervention using the teach-back method.
 The teach-back method is a communication technique in which patients are asked to repeat discharge instructions in their own words.
 This approach helps confirm understanding, reinforce learning, and promote active engagement in self-care.

 Enrollment